 This page is about radiotherapy for brain tumours.
 There are sections about

 Radiotherapy uses high energy waves (X-rays) to treat cancer.
-Doctors quite often use radiotherapy to treat brain tumours.
-It may be your main treatment if you have a brain tumour the surgeon cannot remove.
-Or you may have it after surgery to try and stop the tumour coming back, or to treat any tumour that could not be removed.
+It is a common treatment for brain tumours.
+Radiotherapy may be your main treatment if you have a brain tumour that your surgeon cannot remove.
+Or you may have radiotherapy after surgery to treat any remaining tumour cells or to lower the risk of the tumour coming back in the future.

 Radiotherapy uses high energy waves (X-rays) to treat cancer.
-Doctors quite often use radiotherapy to treat brain tumours.
-It may be your main treatment if you have a brain tumour that your surgeon cannot remove.
+It is a common treatment for brain tumours.
+Radiotherapy may be your main treatment if you have a brain tumour that your surgeon cannot remove.
 Or you may have radiotherapy after surgery either

 - To treat any tumour that your surgeon couldn't remove

 - To try to lower the risk of the brain tumour coming back in the future

 You have radiotherapy treatment in the hospital radiotherapy department.
 You usually have the treatment as an outpatient, so you have to travel to the hospital each week day throughout your course of radiotherapy.
 If you live a long way from the hospital you may be able to stay in the hospital.